Mike Gabbard: Early career

 In the 1970s and early 1980s, Gabbard taught high school English in American Samoa and was a guidance counselor and later Assistant Dean of Instruction, and Dean of Adult and Community Education at American Samoa Community College.
 He also worked as a head tennis pro at the Kuilima Hyatt Resort on the North Shore of O'ahu in the mid 1970s.

 From 1983 to 1987, Gabbard and his wife Carol established the Ponomauloa School in Wahiawa, Hawaii, where he worked as headmaster and teacher; it closed after five years.

 From 1988 to 1992, Gabbard and his wife owned The Natural Deli, a vegetarian restaurant within Moiliili, Hawaii's, Down to Earth Natural Food Store.
 Gabbard closed the restaurant following picketing by activists after Gabbard said on his self-funded radio show, "Let's Talk Straight Hawaii", on K-108, that "If [two applicants] were both the same, then I would take the one that is not homosexual."

 In the late 1980s and early 1990s, Gabbard and his wife worked for state senator Rick Reed.

-In the early 1990s, Gabbard and his wife were listed as teachers for the Science of Identity Foundation.
+In the early 1990s, Gabbard and his wife were listed as teachers for the Science of Identity Foundation (SIF).

 Gabbard and his wife later started Hawaiian Toffee Treasures, a candy company in Honolulu.